jcfn19/anonymous-feedback/README.md

  # what this repo contains

- this repo contains two folders. the vite-ts/main version is in the gfeedback folder, there is a working vanilla js version in the vanilla folder.
+ this repo contains two folders. the vite-ts/main version is in the afeedback folder, there is a working vanilla js version in the vanilla folder.

  # database